xv/arma3-heli-extraction/README.md

 ACE Compatibility
 -----------------
-The compatibility status with Advanced Combat Environment 3 (ACE 3) mod is unknown as of 27/7/2019.
-This script may or may not fucntion properly when ACE is active.
+The compatibility status with Advanced Combat Environment 3 (ACE 3) mod is unknown as of 28/5/2023.
+This script may or may not function properly when ACE is active.

 Usage
 -----